Monday, 2 April 2012

 Local and foreign tourist have started visiting the site.
 The huge statue of Jesus Christ is on top of the hill.
 You will be climbing 292 steps to be able to reach the statue that can be seen many miles away.

-During my latest visit, I have witnessed a couple of visitors who faint due to the hot weather and tiredness when they reached the top.
+During my last visit, I have witnessed a couple of visitors who fainted due to the hot weather and tiredness when they reached the top.
 The mountain steps are steep that you need rest at some point.

 Address: Lucban, Quezon Province

-Abordo's Resto: "Native Dishes of Lucban" is a small restaurant (resto) in town.
-Though it is small, they have a wide selection of local dishes.
-Expect typical Filipino food like Laing, Longganisa (Pork Sausage), Barbeque, and many other recipe with beef and chicken prepared Pinoy (Filipino) style with coconut milk.
+Expect typical Filipino food like Laing, Longganisa (Pork Sausage) and other recipes with beef and chicken prepared Pinoy (Filipino) style with coconut milk.
 There are also mouth-watering desserts for you to choose from.

 A well known native food (pasalubong) store in Lucban is Eker & Ely Pride of Lucban Pasalubong.
 They were able to build a good reputation since they first opened in 1958.